Little Wansa

 Little Wansa (ワンサくん, Wansa-kun) is a mascot for Sanwa Bank designed by Osamu Tezuka.
-It was later turned into a manga series by Tezuka and an anime series from 1973.
+It was later turned into a manga series (which was left unfinished) by Tezuka in 1971, and later a complete anime series in 1973.

 The hero of Wansa-kun was Wansa, a puppy who is sold for a pittance, then escapes, and spends much of the rest of the series looking for his mother.
-Tezuka never completed the manga version of the series.

-In 1973 an animated series based on the manga was made, produced by Yoshinobu Nishizaki and broadcast by Kansai Telecasting Corporation.
+In 1973 an animated series based on the manga was made, produced by Mushi Production and aired on KTV and Fuji TV.
 As with the earlier Triton of the Sea, Tezuka had little-to-no involvement in this series and Wansa-kun ultimately ended up being the last series produced by the original Mushi Production before its bankruptcy.